mighty-gerbils/gerbil/doc/guide.md

 in significantly faster load times compared to wrapper scripts.

-Note that the module is still compiled as a dynamic loadable module and must be available in `GERBIL_LOADPATH` or the gerbil library path for the executable to work.
+Note that the module is still compiled as a dynamic loadable module and must be available in the gerbil library path for the executable to work.

 For example, suppose we have a module example/hello.ss that we want to compile as an exacutable module: